 A Day Trip from Exeter to a Nearby City with Kids

 Just one hour north of Exeter, Bristol is totally different and unique to other cities in the UK.
 The city is well worth a visit with kids, there’s plenty to do and plenty of attractions to choose from.

-Other must-visit places include Bristol Harbour, a modern development with a huge range of sports on offer from paddleboarding to cycling.
+Other must-visit places include Bristol Harbour, a modern development with a huge range of sports from paddleboarding to cycling.
 Harbourside is a great place to stay in Bristol if you fancy stopping for the night.

 Nearby harbourside is the SSS Kingdom Brunel museum.
-The ship was the worlds first great ocean liner.
+The ship was the world’s first great ocean liner.
 Kids will love the experience of looking through the ship and seeing how life used to be.

 Related Post | Day Trips from Bristol with kids

-An Oxford day trip is fun for adults and kids thanks to its amazing buildings and Harry Potter history.
+Thanks to its amazing buildings and Harry Potter history, an Oxford day trip is fun for adults and kids thanks to its amazing buildings and Harry Potter history.
 Authors including C.S Lewis, Lewis Caroll, Philip Pullman and J.R.R Tolkein wrote their famous novels (The Chronicles of Narnia, Alice in Wonderland His Dark Materials and Lord of the Rings) based in Oxford.

-There are plenty of places you can explore history, for example, the doorway with a gold fawn on St Mary’s Passage which some people believe inspired the doorway to Narnia.
+There are plenty of places you can explore the history, for example, the doorway with a gold fawn on St Mary’s Passage which some people believe inspired the doorway to Narnia.